stevenlriv/homebase-platform/README.md

       ========

-      - Tenant Risk Mitigation
-         - Background check
-         - Credit Check
-         - Salary/Job verification (OPTIONAL)
-         - Risk Score will be assigned to the tenant depending on the above results

  5) PandaDocs API and Renting Infracstructure [WEEK 10-16]
     - PandaDocs API Integration with Platform {https://www.pandadoc.com/api/esignature-api/}
       - We will able to automated and standarize listing creation